InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         whether the vendor needs consent for Purpose 1.
         <p>
           In a globally-scoped TC string, this field must always have a value of 0.
-When a CMP encounters a globally-scoped TC String with PurposeOneTreatment=1 then it is considered invalid and the CMP must discard it and re-establish transparency and consent.
+When a CMP encounters a globally-scoped TC string with PurposeOneTreatment=1 then it is considered invalid and the CMP must discard it and re-establish transparency and consent.
         </p>